 Reflecting on Your Identities

 Owning and navigating your identities abroad can be an important aspect of your overseas journey.
-LGBTQ+ communities exist throughout the world and going abroad, while challenging, may also provide an opportunity for positive connection and growth.
+LGBTQIA+ communities exist throughout the world and going abroad, while challenging, may also provide an opportunity for positive connection and growth.

-Talking with other LGBTQ+ students who have traveled overseas can be a great resource to help you become more aware of these new dynamics, and give you some ideas about how to navigate your specific identities in a new culture.
+Talking with other LGBTQIA+ students who have traveled overseas can be a great resource to help you become more aware of these new dynamics, and give you some ideas about how to navigate your specific identities in a new culture.
 Remember that opportunities to go abroad are available to students of all identities and you are encouraged to engage in an enriching international experience.

 Set yourself up for success overseas by taking ownership of your experience and planning as much as you can before you depart.
 Research your host country an connect with on-campus resources prior to departure.